 The Brilliant Decision

-Thanks to the success of American Graffiti, Lucas was entitled to a salary of $500,000 for directing what was now being called simply "Star Wars".
-Instead of accepting the nearly 300% pay raise, George went to Fox with a proposition.
-He offered to keep his salary at $150,000 in exchange for two seemingly insignificant requests: 1) That he retain all merchandising rights, and 2) that he would retain the rights to any sequels.
+Thanks to the success of American Graffiti, Lucas was entitled to a salary of $500,000 for directing what was now being called simply "Star Wars."
+Instead of accepting the nearly 300% pay raise, George approached the Fox executives with a proposition.
+George generously offered to keep his salary at $150,000 in exchange for two seemingly insignificant requests: #1) That he retain all merchandising rights, and #2) that he would retain the rights to any sequels.
 As crazy as it sounds now, at the time this was actually a fantastic deal for the studio.
-Fox had previously lost a fortune in the merchandising business with monumental failure of 1967's Doctor Dolittle.
+Fox had previously lost a fortune in the merchandising business with monumental failure of 1967's Doctor Dolittle, so they weren't exactly dying to get back into that world.
 Moreover, merchandise just wasn't a meaningful revenue stream in general back then.
 As for sequel rights, these were also not an important factor for Fox considering the fact that no executive thought the movie had a snowball's chance in hell of making money the first time around.
 So off George went to finalize his script with $150,000 and a what seemed like an incredibly naive contract in his pocket.

 As we all know now, Star Wars was a humongous hit when it was finally released in 1977.
 Star Wars went on to become one of the highest grossing films of all time.
 When you adjust for inflation, Star Wars is the second highest grossing movie in history.
 In six months, the film had earned $220 million in the United States alone ($830 million in inflation adjusted dollars).
 To date, Star Wars has earned $775 million at the box office ($2.5 billion after adjusting for inflation).